CalebJohn/joplin-math-mode/README.md

 Where
 `global` determines if the following settings (within the same block) will apply to all the following blocks.

 `simplify` will direct the math engine to simplify rather than solve expressions.

-`hide` will hide either a math expression or result `verbose` determines if just the result of the expression should be shown, or the variable name as well `inline` should the result be placed on the same line as the expression, or below `notation` passed to the [mathjs format function](https://mathjs.org/docs/reference/functions/format.html#where), this is the numerical format to use for results
+`hide` will hide either a math expression or result.

+`verbose` determines if just the result of the expression should be shown, or the variable name as well.

+`inline` should the result be placed on the same line as the expression, or below.

+`notation` passed to the [mathjs format function](https://mathjs.org/docs/reference/functions/format.html#where), this is the numerical format to use for results.

-`precision` the number of decimal places to show, 0 for all `align` place the result on the left or right of the editor window
+`precision` the number of decimal places to show, 0 for all.

+`align` place the result on the left or right of the editor window.

 # Roadmap
 ### TODO